 - Hannah Gibson (Essex): Hannah is a Senior Lecturer in Linguistics at Essex who works primarily on African languages.
 She has an interest in language and identity, as well as the relationship between linguistics and social justice.
 With her is Samira Diebire who worked with fellow students at Essex to organise a webinar series looking at specific issues of decolonising the curriculum, but also in how the university is governed.

 - Claire Hynes (UEA): Claire is a Lecturer in Literature and Creative Writing at UEA.
 Her fiction and non-fiction writing explores black British identities, and she has previously worked as a news editor for The Voice newspaper, a writer for national newspapers and a BBC television producer.
 She is currently leading and implementing on decolonising the curriculum within her School, including the creation of a BIPOC student ambassador scheme.
 Aimee Ibarra Hempel is one of the ambassadors on the scheme.

 Eastern Arc is committed to supporting businesses and the wider economy within our region, encouraging engagement with our universities, and facilitating the exchange of knowledge between our researchers and stakeholders in the region.

 On 2 March Innovate UK East of England KTN hosted an event that enabled small innovative businesses – or those who have an ambition to start one – to find out how Innovate UK, the Eastern Arc universities and other partners can support them in developing their ground-breaking ideas and accelerating their journey to market.
-The day includes a session from EIRA, our Research England-funded programme for developing links between our universities and regional businesses.
+The day included a session from EIRA, our Research England-funded programme for developing links between our universities and regional businesses.

 On 23 February we hosted colleagues from the Ministry of Justice to talk about its areas of research interest (ARIs).